programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Validation

 One of the challenges in text classification and analysis is having a suitable baseline against which to compare results.
-The gold standard for this is one generated by human experts: if our automated analysis produces broadly the same results then we would consider that a ‘good result’.
+The gold standard for this is one generated by human experts: if our automated analysis produces broadly the same structure as the experts then we would consider that a ‘good result’.
 Fortunately, we *do* have just such an expert classification in the EThOS Data: the [Dewey Decimal Classification](https://en.wikipedia.org/wiki/List_of_Dewey_Decimal_classes) assigned by the researcher’s institution at the point of submission.

 We’ve already shown the DDC classification of the selected documents above, so this section is about exploring how well the automated outputs match up against the expert inputs.
 One of the standard approaches in Machine Learning to quantifying the performance of a classifier model is the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) in which:

-> Each row of the [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) represents the instances in an actual class while each column represents the instances in a predicted class
+> Each row of the [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics) represents the instances in an actual class while each column represents the instances in a predicted class

 So if the model works well, meaning that the predicted class is largely the same as the actual class, then we should have entries _only_ on the diagonal where the row and column classes are the same.